CAADE/C3/docs/UseCases/ManageServiceTemplate/Scenario-DebugServiceTemplate.rst

 Scenario Debug Service Template
 ===============================

-:ref:`Actor-StackDeveloper` interacts with the Operations Manager to debug a Service Template.
+:ref:`Actor-Stack-Developer` interacts with the Operations Manager to debug a Service Template.
 This should include deploying services into a test cloud and being able to access logs, debug running applications and connectivity to other services.